-Another interesting event is Sepsis - Infections and infestations, which has high percentage to have death in its arms from top 20 frequent adverse events, 34.59% in 2099 arms.
-Sepsis is a risky infection, it occurs when chemicals released into the bloodstream to fight the infection trigger inflammatory responses that can bring a cascade changes to damage multiple organ systems.
+Another interesting event is Sepsis - Infections and infestations, which has high percentage to have death in its serious adverse events arms from top 20 frequent adverse events, 34.59% in 2099 arms.
+Furthermore, serious adverse events took 90.43% of all serious/other adverse events arms, informed that Sepsis is a risky adverse event.
 If sepsis progresses to sepsis shock, blood pressure drops dramatically, a very possible cause lead to death.
 Earlier treatment involved with appropriate antimicrobial and large amounts of intravenous fluids, is an important determinant of survival.
-For example, a controlled study to examine the effect of inappropriate initial antimicrobial therapy on the prognosis of patients with sepsis showed 468 patients (52%) had documented bloodstream infection, and 211 patients (23%) received inappropriate initial antimicrobial therapy, all recruited patients were enrolled in a clinical trial of an immunomodulating agent conducted in 108 countries(Harbarth, Garbino et al. 2003).
+A controlled study to examine the effect of inappropriate initial antimicrobial therapy on the prognosis of patients with sepsis showed 468 patients (52%) had documented bloodstream infection, and 211 patients (23%) received inappropriate initial antimicrobial therapy(Harbarth, Garbino et al. 2003).
 After they studied the 28-day mortality between adequately treated groups versus patients receiving inappropriate initial antimicrobial therapy, the report claimed inappropriate antimicrobial therapy was independently associated with increased mortality, hence appropriate early sepsis treatment is highly demanded.